War of 1812: Niagara frontier, 1813

 The Americans pulled back to Forty Mile Creek rather than continue their advance into Upper Canada.
 At this point, the Six Nations of the Grand River began to come out to fight for the British as an American victory no longer seemed inevitable.
 The Iroquois ambushed an American patrol at Forty Mile Creek while the Royal Navy squadron based in Kingston sailed in and bombarded the American camp.
 General Dearborn retreated to Fort George, mistakenly believing that he was outnumbered and outgunned.
 British Brigadier General John Vincent was encouraged when about 800 Iroquois arrived to assist him.

 An American force surrendered on 24 June to a smaller British force due to advance warning by Laura Secord at the Battle of Beaver Dams, marking the end of the American offensive into Upper Canada.
 British Major General Francis de Rottenburg did not have the strength to retake Fort George, so he instituted a blockade, hoping to starve the Americans into surrender.
 Meanwhile, Commodore James Lucas Yeo had taken charge of the British ships on the lake and mounted a counterattack, which the Americans repulsed at the Battle of Sackett's Harbor.
 Thereafter, Chauncey and Yeo's squadrons fought two indecisive actions, off the Niagara on 7 August and at Burlington Bay on 28 September.
 Neither commander was prepared to take major risks to gain a complete victory.

 Late in 1813, the Americans abandoned the Canadian territory that they occupied around Fort George.
 They set fire to the village of Newark (now Niagara-on-the-Lake) on 10 December 1813, incensing the Canadians.
 Many of the inhabitants were left without shelter, freezing to death in the snow.
 The British retaliated following their Capture of Fort Niagara on 18 December 1813.
-A British-Indian force led by Riall stormed the neighbouring town of Lewiston, New York on 19 December; four American civilians were killed by drunken Indians after the battle.
+A British-Indian force led by Major General Phineas Riall stormed the neighbouring town of Lewiston, New York on 19 December; four American civilians were killed by drunken Indians after the battle.
 A small force of Tuscarora warriors engaged Riall's men during the battle, which allowed many residents of Lewiston to evacuate the village.
 The British and their Indian allies subsequently attacked and burned Buffalo on Lake Erie on 30 December 1813 in revenge for the American attack on Fort George and Newark in May.